Making Words Come Alive

 David Mamet’s quintessential Chicago lyrical tough guy are not far removed from Hecht’s.
 David Mamet was born in 1947 in “Chicago” (although some sources give his birthplace as suburban Flossmoor), returned to Chicago in 1972 after college and stints in New York.
 The city recognized his talent, which is to say his prejudices aligned nicely with those of the city.
 He was associate artistic director at the Goodman Theater in 1978–79, and awarded the Joseph Jefferson Award, Chicago’s version of the Tony, in 1975 for Sexual Perversity in Chicago.
 In 1975, his American Buffalo at Chicago’s Goodman Theater garnered him an Obie Award for best new playwright of the year; a revised version of the play staged on Broadway in 1977 won the New York Drama Critics Circle Best Play award.
 He has drawn on his experience in the city for several works such as Glengarry Glen Ross (1984), which is “of the very bones and sinews of Chicago,” in the opinion of Carl Smith, a student of the city’s literature who teaches at Northwestern.

 Mamet went on to a successful career writing, directing, and acting in plays and films.
 Mamet’s characters carry on a tradition—or perpetuate a stereotype, depending on your view—that goes back to Algren and, before him, to Hecht.
 In his screenplay for the 1987 film The Untouchables, Mamet has a policeman explain to super G-man Eliot Ness that Chicago “stinks like a whorehouse at low tide.”
-It is classic Chicago wisecrack—a hard shell of attitude around a sentiment, indeed a simile, that is gibberish.
+It is classic Chicago wisecrack—a hard shell of attitude around a simile that is gibberish.

 Mamet has long since ceased to be a Chicago playwright, and must be described as an American playwright with roots in Chicago.
 He has garnered many awards, including the Pulitzer Prize for Glengarry Glen Ross.
 No prize yet for perhaps his most notable achievement, which has been to make Chicago interesting to a new generation of Americans, and for having thus confirmed what Chicagoans like to think as special about themselves.